 Beaver Dam continues to be recognized as a Tree City USA by the Arbor Day Foundation following its initial award in 1991.

-Beaver Dam has been represented in the Great Backyard Bird Count in previous years.
+Beaver Dam is represented in the Great Backyard Bird Count annually.
 Beaver Dam residents are encouraged to participate in the event each year by making notices and those that do participate are vigilant in posting data on the GBBC website for Dodge County sightings.
 For information on getting involved consult their website.

 H. Document a substantial regular program that educates young people on any of the following topics: climate change, energy efficiency, green/bird-safe buildings, or environmental sustainability.

 Making Beaver Dam Sustainable.
 Archan Schramek, Co-founder.
 Archan Schramek is a member of the Cliimate Reality Leadership Corps, trained in 2015 by Vice President Al Gore, founder and Charman of the Climate Reality Project whose mission is to educate people about the causes, effects, and solutions to climate change, and effect change to stop it.
 She was a mentor with a group of new climate leader trainees in Minneapolis in 2019.
 Archan also served on the Energy Committee for the City of Beaver Dam as they prepared to join the 25 x 25 Campaign to reduce their energy use and increase their renewable energy use by 25% by 2025.
 She has been a member of Beaver Dam's Earth Day committee for several years and has organized downtown exhibitions of Earth Day posters done by students who have experienced her presentation in greater depth.
 She has done many presentations for schools and community groups on the topic of climate change and sustainable development.
 Archan presented a virtual workshop for our department as part of her work in 2022.